bgallan/schema-sanitizer/docs/concurrency-memory-hardening.md

 A descriptor whose close result is uncertain is removed from use but not from accounting.
 Its ledger-backed FD lease becomes bounded process-lifetime debt;
 the potentially recycled descriptor number is never retried.
-Integral runtime diagnostics version 6 exposes that debt and all retiring workers.
+Integral runtime diagnostics expose that debt and all retiring workers.

 Native arena shutdown now quiesces producers before stopping reaper consumers.
 Parking is promoted autonomously and terminal ownership is explicit, bounded,